 5. Low Risk

-Massage therapy is a non-invasive and relatively affordable alternative that has very minimal adverse side effects.
+Massage therapy is a non-invasive and relatively affordable form of treatment for cerebral palsy.

 Another major benefit of massage therapy is its ability to promote relaxation.
-This can be especially helpful for individuals with cerebral palsy are more likely to experience anxiety than the general population.
+This can be especially helpful for individuals with cerebral palsy because they are more likely to experience anxiety and emotional distress than the general population.

-Like most forms of alternative medicine, there are limited randomized controlled studies on the effectiveness of massage therapy for cerebral palsy.
+Like most forms of complementary and alternative medicine, few randomized controlled studies support the effectiveness of massage therapy for cerebral palsy.
 Due to a lack of standardization and small sample sizes, high-quality research on massage therapy is limited.

 However, many people believe massage therapy does have a place in the management of cerebral palsy.
-For example, this study surveyed 100 families that had a child with cerebral palsy ranging from 17 months to 21 years old.
+For example, this study surveyed 100 families that had a child with cerebral palsy between the ages of 17 months to 21 years old.
 Of the surveyed parents, 86% believed that massage therapy helped relax their child’s spastic muscles, 71% reported improved quality of life, 23% reported improved quality of sleep, and 30% reported reduced pain.

-Although there isn’t very much scientific proof that massage therapy can provide significant therapeutic relief for individuals with cerebral palsy, it is a low-risk intervention that many people with CP use regularly for psychological and physical relief.
+Although there isn’t very much scientific evidence supporting the efficacy of massage therapy as a treatment for cerebral palsy, it is a low-risk intervention that many people with CP use regularly for psychological and physical relief.